Elizabeth Maxwell: Career

+After growing up in Northern California, Maxwell moved to Los Angeles to study theater at Chapman University.
 Maxwell began her acting career in short web films, the first being, Living Like Fire (2004).
 She then moved on to bigger projects like 201 Hells (2008), which was her debut anime dub.
 She would later appear as Abby in the television show Criminal Minds.
-Nearly five years later in 2013, she played Ymir in Attack on Titan and the parody show Attack on Titan: Junior High in 2015.
+In her late twenties she relocated from Los Angeles to Austin, Texas, where she was suggested to seek more voiceover roles.
+She joined Funimation and got a breakout role in 2013 with Ymir in Attack on Titan and the parody show Attack on Titan: Junior High in 2015.